ast-hugger/fabulae/text/romulus-en.md

 After a brief silence, Crispus added, in a slightly more serious tone, “This, Flavius, which has been impressed so firmly upon the people, sounds to me less like the intervention of Mars and more like the craft of the Senate.
 If we seek not what is spoken but what is concealed, we may be led to the hidden truth.”

-## Chapter II: The Beginning of the Investigation
+## Chapter II: Traces in the Campus Martius

 Afterward, as dawn broke with the arrival of a new day, Crispus and I, now filled with suspicion and concern, set out to Campus Martius.
 This place, vast and beautiful, was full of history and glorious deeds.
 Here, once, the Roman army would gather for games and celebrations, and in its midst, the temples of the gods would rise prominently.
 The shade of the trees and the sweet fragrance of the air now stirred doubt and anxiety in our hearts.